iamvery/iamvery.github.com/_posts/2016-01-21-spawning-agent-smiths.markdown

 ```
 {% endhighlight %}

-A process may now send a message to your agent to "get" a value with the given function.
+A process may now send a message to your agent to "get" something with the given function.
 As you can see the `value` is available as an argument to `Agent.loop/1`.
 Unfortunately that in another process, so the only way to get that value back to the caller is to send it back in another message.
 (Hmm, sending messages.
-That sounds familiar to some OO programmers...)
+That sounds familiar to some OO programmers... conceptually, yes, but this is friggin' parallelism!)
 In order to send a message _back_, you have to know who called...

 {% highlight elixir %}